Take fear and call it lust

 The choir, the choir, their voices go higher

 — Palace Music, “Brute Choir”

 The future is a con.
 A dream remembered in excerpts: enjoying cigarettes, frayed rope ladders, cubicles.
 My cat’s heavy metal heart beat when she lays pressed against my head is aggressive.
 I like my information distilled, fermented, and expansive in perspective.
 Accumulation drags.
 Fragments fascinate.
 What was before and what can I imagine after?
 Learning language and understanding her partner, grammar, I realized early that words strung properly don’t always hold their power—not nearly as long as when you have to stumble, pause, or outright stop to notice the tender edges of the fragment’s extraction.
 Disclosure.
 Do you want me to continue?
 Broken, then mended.
 There isn’t a stable subject or am I paranoid?
 Out of context trends.
 Passive tense is monetized.
-You are welcome to take all of this and make what you want.
-Build from these haunted tensions.
+You are welcome to take all of this, make what you want, and build from these haunted tensions.